hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/bluetooth/bluetooth-software-radio-switch-function-prototypes.md

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-このコードと情報姿提供される「現状有姿のいずれか
+THIS CODE AND INFORMATION IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY

-種類、またはいずれかが含まれるなどに限られず、
+KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE

-商品性や特定の適合性の黙示の保証
+IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A PARTICULAR

-目的。
+PURPOSE.

-モジュール名:
+Module Name:

 Rsupport.def

-概要:
+Abstract:

 --*/

-ライブラリ rsupport.dll
+LIBRARY rsupport.dll

 EXPORTS

 BluetoothEnableRadio

 IsBluetoothRadioEnabled

-サンプル ソース
+Sample SOURCES

 #

-# <a name="copyright-2012---microsoft-corporation"></a>Copyright 2012 - Microsoft Corporation
+# Copyright 2012 - Microsoft Corporation

 #